Thailand is synonymous with Thai spa or Thai massage, which is what the country is famous for many

 A typical Thai massage has no happy ending.
 So, no, please don’t expect a happy ending if you have visited a traditional Thailand massage parlor.

 Those small Thailand massage centers on the streets are not the ones offering happy ending ones.
 Read more on that next.

 Thai massage with Happy endings

+The happy ending Thai massages are also called by various names.
 It is also known by the phrase Thai massage bonus by the masseuse who use it to indirectly hint at any requirement for ‘extra’ services after a regular massage.
-There is soapy massage as well, which is the most popular sex service among tourists as well as locals, with exclusive soapy massage parlours in major cities.
-These shops are big names and it’s easy to find and filter them out.

 Thai Spa – To wear clothes or not?

 Do you wear clothes for a Thai massage?
 Well, In most of the massage parlors in Thailand, a traditional Thai massage is done entirely clothed.
 So you don’t have to worry about taking off your clothes.